Skip to main content

 “You mean the river?”
 The maid asked.
 “I have no idea.”
 Roopmati exhaled.

 Roopmati was used to bathing in the cold water of the Reva.
-She took a vessel with her every morning at sunrise and before the village woke up she would take a dip, feel rejuvenated and thank the Reva as she would thank her mother.
-The moment Roopmati saw the cold damp bath with the hot steam and cold water, maids lurking around with oils and scrubs, she flinched her nose as if the place had a bad odour.
+She took a vessel with her every morning at sunrise, and before the village woke up, she would take a dip, feel rejuvenated and thank the Reva as she would thank her mother.
+The moment Roopmati saw the cold, damp bath with the hot steam and cold water, maids lurking around with oils and scrubs, she flinched her nose as if the place had a bad odour.

 “Are there no Kunds around here?”
 Her words made the maids stare at each other.

 “Women of the zenana don’t go to Kunds, my lady.”
 The maid smiled politely.
 “They can’t afford to be seen.”
 Roopmati suddenly felt suffocated at her words.
 “They never step out?”
 She asked.
 She always assumed people in the palaces were the ones free from rules.
 “Only to the inner gardens and baths.”
 Roopmati gasped.
 These women never explored the forests, never watched the river flow by, never witnessed the moonbeam on the wildflowers.
 She unmindfully let the women help her clean herself.
 The bath made her feel tired in her limbs as they massaged her calves and wrapped her in clean clothes.
 Then she was led into the chambers and changed into a gaudy skirt and bodice as the maid took special care in tying her hair with flowers and ornaments and choosing a veil to go over her bodice.
 Roopmati looked at herself in the mirror as the maid put on a necklace around her neck.
 Might as well have been a chain of captivity.
 Roopmati could not recognise the person in the mirror.
-Her eyes were drawn with Kohl and highlighted her features.
+Her eyes were lined with Kohl and highlighted her features.
 She had never felt she could be so beautiful.
 Almost like a queen in stories.

 “Please don’t.
 I beg you.”
 Her eyes shone.
 “Those are my only ties to my mother.
 I have her hand-stitched veils in there.”

 “It is the Sultan’s order, my lady.”
-The maid stopped briefly “You can choose to keep one of them I suppose, nobody will notice that.”
+The maid stopped briefly “You can choose to keep one of them, I suppose, nobody will notice that.”
 The maid left her alone in the chambers.
-As she shut the door Roopmati noticed a guard standing outside her door.
+As she shut the door, Roopmati noticed a guard standing outside her door.
 Did they fear she would escape?
 Where would she go?
 There was no way Roopmati could trace her steps back home.
 She was too far away.

 “It is an honour and privilege to host an artist like you.”
 He said as Roopmati looked confused.
 “Please, sit down.”
 Roopmati stood unsurely as the Sultan walked across the room and sat down on a seat made of cushions and red silk embroidered rugs near the Jharokha.
 She had not noticed that when she came into the room.
 Roopmati did as she was told and sat down across the Sultan as graciously as she could.

 “Are you comfortable here?”
 She nodded at his words.
 “Is there anything else you need?”
 Freedom.
 A sight of the Reva.
 A glimpse of my home.
 Father.
 The Forest.
 Its inhabitants.
 She shook her head.
 The Sultan seemed pleased.
 “Very well.
 Bring the Sitar and sing something for me.
 Perhaps the song you were singing by the river that day.”
 The mention of the fateful day made Roopmati blink away her tears.
 “I…” she fumbled, scared to upset the king.
 “I don’t know how to play the sitar.”
 She managed truthfully.
 The king looked surprised.
 “Then how did you learn to sing so well and on the right note?”
 Roopmati wanted to say her mother sang that song.
 But she did not wish to mention her to the king.
 She bit her lips and looked away.
-She could taste whatever it was the maid put on them.
+She could taste whatever it was that the maid put on them.
 Some kind of fruit that gave a red colour to her pink lips.
 The Sultan smiled.
 “Don’t be afraid.
 I know the first day here can be intimidating.
 I tell you what, you sing whatever you like, just the way you want to.
 Tomorrow I will recruit a teacher for your lessons.”
 Roopmati suddenly looked up at his smiling face at those words.
 She had always wanted singing lessons.
 She remembered her father’s words.
 This palace could fulfil all her dreams.
 She cleared her throat and started singing.
 This was a different song.
 A song she heard the cowherd sing while he took the animals to graze in the forestland.
 A song of two lovers separated by fate.
 The Sultan closed his eyes and leaned back on the couch as she sang.
 Every word she uttered was so emotional that the Sultan felt heavy on his chest.
-The maid served him wine silently but the Sultan played with his cup.
+The maid served him wine silently, but the Sultan played with his cup.
 Bringing it to his lips only to draw it away again as he stared at Roopmati singing, her eyes fixed outside the jharokha, at the sky above.
 It took Baz Bahadur a while to find words to appreciate her song when she stopped.

 “I would love for you to entertain my noblemen someday.
 But not before the teacher says you are ready.”
 He promised her.
 He took a ring from his finger and gave it to Roopmati.
 “Here, a token of appreciation for a great artist like you.”
 Roopmati stared at the ring a little unsurely and then stretched out her hands for him to place the ring on her palm.
 Baz Bahadur left her standing by the Jharokha as she watched the gems of the ring dazzling in the moonbeam.